mxagar/churn_model_monitoring/README.md

 4. Reporting
 5. Process Automation

+Additionally, a SQL database is created to persist the records that are produced during the monitoring.

 Note that the file paths in the following subsections are denoted for the **`development`** stage; in a **`production`** stage:

 - The data is ingested from `data/source`.